chrisdembia/opensim-core/README.md

 ============

-OpenSim is software that lets users develop models of musculoskeletal structures and create dynamic simulations of movement.
+OpenSim is software that lets users develop models of musculoskeletal structures and create dynamic simulations of movement, such as this one:

 ![Simulation of human running by Sam Hamner (doi:
 10.1016/j.jbiomech.2010.06.025)][running_gif]